wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 RSs do not have to be exact, as long as false negatives are impossible.
 Inexact RSs may cause higher conflict rate on larger transactions, but common cases are fast.
-Depending on the type of the validation protocol, transactionally loaded data as well as an exact log may also be required, in which case all techniques for maintaining WSs can also be adopted for RSs.
+Depending on the type of the validation protocol, transactionally loaded data as well as an exact log may also be required, in which case all techniques for maintaining WSs also apply.

 With RS and WS implemented, the OCC read phase proceeds as follows.
 On transactional load, first check the WS.
 If the address hits the WS, then forward from the WS.
 Otherwise, use cache coherence protocol to obtain shared permission